DXPetti/dxpettidotcom/content/blog/2024/10/migrating-autopilot-hashes-with-azure-tables/index.md

   --template-file deployaztable.bicep \
   --output none
 ```
-and note in the outputs section our service-level SAS key to hit the table with later.
+and note, when successfully deployed, in the outputs section, our service-level SAS key is displayed to access the table with later.

 ```json
     "outputs": {